 Line 13 - Total calls received on customer contact lines: This is defined as the number of calls that are received (including those which are later abandoned) on the principal advertised customer contact points, and make contact with a company agent, enters a touch tone / IVR system or hears a recorded message that is not an all lines busy message.
-Calls that receive an engaged tone or hear an all lines busy message are not to be counted as calls received; such calls will be collected within the all lines busy aspect of the indicator.
+Calls that receive an engaged tone or hear an 'all lines busy' message are not to be counted as calls received; such calls will be collected within the 'all lines busy' aspect of the indicator.
 Calls intercepted by a message manager during localised incidents, such as burst mains, should be included in total calls received.

-Line 14 - All lines busy: All calls receiving the engaged tone or hearing an all lines busy message should be reported in this category.
-This should also include calls where the customer hears the engaged tone as a result of a problem with the suppliers' line.
+Line 14 - All lines busy: All calls receiving the engaged tone or hearing an 'all lines busy' message should be reported in this category.
+This should also include calls where the customer hears the engaged tone as a result of a problem with the company's line.
 This figure should be reported separately in the commentary.
-If this results in a material change to your DG9 performance we will add a footnote to the information published in the Levels of Service report.
+If this results in a material change to your DG9 performance we will reflect this in our Cost and Performance report.